canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 juju add-model <juju_model>
 ```

-> Note that this will create a K8s namespace in which the different Charmed Spark components will be deployed to.
+> Note that this will create a K8s namespace in which the different Charmed Apache Spark components will be deployed to.

-### Deploy Charmed Spark
+### Deploy Charmed Apache Spark

-Charmed Spark can be deployed via
+Charmed Apache Spark can be deployed via
 * Native Juju YAML bundle and overlays
 * Terraform modules

 #### Using Juju bundles

 Juju bundles are provided in the form of Jinja2 templates, for the following distribution:
-* Charmed Spark 3.4.x
+* Charmed Apache Spark 3.4.x
   * [main `bundle.yaml`](https://github.com/canonical/spark-k8s-bundle/blob/main/releases/3.4/yaml/bundle.yaml.j2)
   * [`overlays`](https://github.com/canonical/spark-k8s-bundle/blob/main/releases/3.4/yaml/overlays)